-At Speed Skating and Short Track World Cup Competitions, the notification of the Skater(s) randomly selected for Sample collection for a distance (event) is made immediately after the completion of this distance.
+At Short Track and Speed Skating World Cup competitions, the notification of the Skater(s) randomly selected for Sample collection is made after the completion of the selected Skater's last race each day.

-However if the selected Skater will be competing in more than one distance on that day, the notification may exceptionally be made only after the Skater has completed his/her race in the subsequent distance(s), based on a consideration of the actual race schedules.
+However if the selected Skater is competing in more than one race on that day, the notification may be made after the completion of either the first or the second race.